This blog may contain affiliate links. Read our disclosure policy for more info.

-Along the drive from Te Anau to Milford Sound, you will see some beautiful sights right from your car window, but there are also some places that you need to stop and get out of the car to properly explore.
+Along the road from Te Anau to Milford Sound you will see some beautiful sights right from your car window, but there are also some places that you need to stop and get out of the car to properly explore.

-In this blog, I’m going to tell you about all of the great places to check out along the drive from Te Anau to Milford Sound, how long the drive takes as well as show you some of the beauty with our own photography!
+In this blog, I’m going to tell you about all of the best stops to check out on the drive from Te Anau to Milford Sound, how long the drive takes, as well as show you some of the beauty with our own photography!

 How Long Does the Drive from Te Anau to Milford Sound take?

-If you want a decent amount of time I would allow 3 hours for the drive from Te Anau to Milford Sound including a few quick stops and driving at a reasonable pace.
+If you want a decent amount of time then I would allow 3 hours for the drive from Te Anau to Milford Sound including a few quick stops (no hikes) and driving at a reasonable pace.
 If you decided not to stop, you could cut this time in half.